Donegal Corridor: Location

 Between Lough Melvin in County Leitrim and the River Erne in County Donegal, County Donegal narrows and separates the Northern Irish County Fermanagh from Donegal Bay and the Atlantic.
 The 7 mi long Corridor was between Belleek and the coast beyond Ballyshannon, along the course of the River Erne.

-The base itself was at RAF Castle Archdale.
+The base was at RAF Castle Archdale.

 Use

 The first official flight along the Corridor was on 21 February 1941 by No. 240 Squadron RAF's Supermarine Stranraer flying boats.
 Conditions of the concession included that flights should be made at a "good height" and that aircraft should not fly over the military camp at Finner; these conditions appear to have been ignored by both sides.